suveshpandey/inferloop-ai-server/README.md

 # InferLoop Server

-Backend for **InferLoop AI** — a multi-agent code-analysis system.
+Backend for **InferLoop AI** — a multi-agent code-review system that runs Analyzer → Critic → Improver → Evaluator in an iterative loop until the code converges (or the evaluator regresses).
 Built with Node.js, Express 5, TypeScript, Prisma, and PostgreSQL.
 Auth uses Argon2 (password hashing) + JOSE JWTs (access tokens) + DB-backed refresh tokens.

 ---